Kenneth Baldwin: Career

-Professor Baldwin was elected by the worldwide membership of the Optical Society of America (OSA) to a 3-year term (2006-8) as director at large of the OSA Board, the only time that an Australian has served in this capacity.
+Baldwin was elected by the worldwide membership of the Optical Society of America (OSA) to a 3-year term (2006–2008) as director at large of the OSA Board, the only time that an Australian has served in this capacity.

-In 2010 Professor Baldwin established the ANU Energy Change Institute (ECI) as its Founding Director.
+In 2010 Baldwin established the ANU Energy Change Institute (ECI) as its Founding Director.

 In 2014 Baldwin chaired the OSA Congress on Light, Energy and the Environment in Canberra – the first time that this conference has been brought to Australia - and which featured Professor Steven Chu, former Energy Secretary to President Barack Obama.
 As of 2016, his role as Chair is ongoing.

-Professor Baldwin is a Fellow of the American Physical Society, the Institute of Physics (UK), the Optical Society of America and the Australian Institute of Physics.
+Baldwin is a Fellow of the American Physical Society, the Institute of Physics (UK), the Optical Society of America and the Australian Institute of Physics.
 He was elected a Fellow of the Australian Academy of Technology and Engineering in 2021.

 Science policy

-Professor Baldwin has been a key contributor to science policy in Australia.
+Baldwin has been a key contributor to science policy in Australia.
 He was elected as President in 2008–09 of the Federation of Australian Scientific and Technological Societies (the peak science advocacy group – now Science and Technology Australia, and also served as FASTS vice president (1994–95), policy chair (1996–2005) and president-elect (2006).
-In 2004 Baldwin was awarded the Australian Government Eureka Prize for Promoting Understanding of Science, for his role in initiating and championing “Science meets Parliament”.
+In 2004 Baldwin was awarded the Australian Government Eureka Prize for Promoting Understanding of Science, for his role in initiating and championing "Science meets Parliament".
 This annual event comprises meetings between hundreds of scientists and politicians and is supported by Federal government funding.
 His contributions to Public Policy at ANU were recognised in 2012 by the award of one of nine inaugural ANU Public Policy Fellowships.

-In 2014 he received the ANU Vice Chancellor’s award for Enhancing the Reputation of the University.
+In 2014 he received the ANU Vice Chancellor's award for Enhancing the Reputation of the University.